sd17fall/softdes.web/_notebooks/caching-and-decorators.md

-This large number of calls has a direct affect on performance:
+The fact that it calls itself so many times has a direct affect on performance:

 ```python